FrontendMasters/bootcamp/lessons/forms.md

 Standard attributes include `method` and `action`.

-`Method` values: `get`, `post`.
+`method` values: `get`, `post`.
 Has to do with how information is submitted to the server.
 Your web developer will tell you which method to use.

-`Action` value: given to you by your web developer.
+`action` value: given to you by your web developer.

 ### `<input type="text">`